Chxnedu/Linux-Repo/Kubernetes/k8sNotes.md

 to check if you have a particular permission as a user, you can run the `kubectl auth can-i <action> <object>` command, eg `kubectl auth can-i create deployment`. you can also add the `--as dev-user` flag to check for other users.

 to check the kubeapi server config, check the yaml file located at `/etc/kubernetes/manifests`

+### cluster roles and role bindings
+ClusterRole, by contrast, is a non-namespaced resource.
+The resources have different names (Role and ClusterRole) because a Kubernetes object always has to be either namespaced or not namespaced; it can't be both.
+If you want to define a role within a namespace, use a Role; if you want to define a role cluster-wide, use a ClusterRole.

+the format for cluster roles and role bindings are very similar to regular roles and role bindings, you just have to change the kind to `ClusterRole` and `ClusterRoleBinding`, and know which resources are namespaces and which are not. \
+if you create a cluster role for a user to access pods, the user will be able to access all pods in all namespaces in the cluster.